Mahshad-Najafi/OOP-Project/MS1/readme.md

 In the end, it will return the dynamically allocated memory.

-> Challenge: Implement this without using the C++ **string** class.
+> Optional Challenge: Implement this without using the C++ **string** class.
 (Make sure to notify your professor of the implementation in your final project reflection)

 #### getcstr unit test